Cream-Crusher/uploading_photos_to_vk_group/README.md

 $ python getting_access_to_group.py
 ```

 In the console, you will see the URL link.
 Copy and paste it into your browser and click allow access.
-to get access_token, click on the link and copy your access_token
+To get access_token, click on the link and copy your access_token.

 [If you still have any questions](https://devman.org/qna/63/kak-poluchit-token-polzovatelja-dlja-vkontakte/)